 WALKING AROUND THE WORLD FOR CLEAN WATER AND SANITATION

 A visit to Nicaragua in 2015 opened my eyes to the struggle many women and children face around the world and it forever changed how I think about water.
-I saw women burdened with the arduous task of fetching water from a nearby river.
-Some women make the journey several times a day while carrying a 5-gallon bucket of water on the top of their head weighing up to 45 lbs.
+I saw women burdened with the arduous task of fetching water from a nearby river, with many making the journey several times a day while carrying a 5-gallon bucket of water on the top of their head weighing up to 45 lbs.

 The water is a frequent cause of illness, but the river is the communities only water source, therefore, they have no other choice but to drink it.
 844 million people live without access to clean drinking water and 2.5 billion people don't have access to a toilet.
-World leaders have acknowledged these facts, and furthermore, pledged to provide clean water and sanitation for everyone on the planet by 2030 as part of the United Nations Sustainable Development Goals (SDGs).
+World leaders have acknowledged these facts, and furthermore, pledged to provide clean water and sanitation for everyone on the planet by 2030 as part of the Sustainable Development Goals (SDGs).